mannefedov/mathematics_dataset_russian/README.md

-# Mathematics Dataset (by DeepMind) translated into Russian
+# Mathematics Dataset translated into Russian

 This is a Russian version of Mathematics Dataset.
 Original dataset - https://github.com/deepmind/mathematics_dataset/